-According to this law, increase in number of choices for an action will increase the time taken for user to decide logarithmically.
+According to this law, the increase in the number of choices for an action will increase the time taken for the user to decide logarithmically.
 Simply put, this means that more the choices, more the time it will take for the user to select one.
-Hence, we try to cut the number of options/actions that a user can take when present on a screen.
+Hence, we try to cut down the number of options/actions that a user can take when navigating on a screen.

 2. Zeigarnik effect

 Russian psychologist, Bluma Zeigarnik first studied the phenomenon of why a waiter had better recollection of unpaid orders than that of paid orders.
 Turns out users tend to remember uncompleted tasks better than completed tasks.

 This applies in an app’s user experience (UX) too!
 For example, by reminding the user with a progress bar, we can drive the user to complete his/her profile!

 Also known as The Isolation Effect, predicts that when many similar objects are present, the one that differs from the rest is most likely to be remembered.

 This can be helpful in cases such as highlighting a subscription offer over another, or in other places where a user might have options.